imperialwool/AminoSidExtractorAPI/README.md

 To get any data, you should move into _answer_ **always**.

 ## Error handling
-If you got error, it will keep in _answer_ too, but instead _sid_ you will see only _error_ thing.
+If you got error, it will keep in _"answer"_ too, but instead _"sid"_ you will see only _"error"_ thing.
 It contains details, so I recommend to move into _error_ to see, what error you have got.
-At now I've done two error handling: "Too many requests" and "Verification Required".
-Last returns extra field "verifyLink".
-All errors include "Verification Required" returns "error_code" and "error_desc".
+All errors returns _"error_code"_ and _"error_desc"_.
+_"Verification Required"_ error also returns extra field _"verifyLink"_.

 Example of error: ``{"answer":{"error":{"error_code":200,"error_desc":"Account or password is incorrect!
 If you forget your password, please reset it."}}}``